Updated: Apr 16

 Garth emerges from the darkness and puts a hand on the dog's collar.
 Tyrone lowers the rifle.
 Exhales.

 KEY TAKEAWAYS.
 This scene has the potential to drag on.
 Instead, the writer uses incomplete sentences, focuses on single words that say everything that a full sentence would say (CRUNCH, EXHALES, ENORMOUS, RUSTLE, SPINS), builds up the tension by giving each sentence its own line, and draws attention to important noises and objects by CAPITALIZING key words.
-Seems simple, but applying these easy devices in your script is the difference between a PASS and a RECOMMEND.
+Seems simple, but applying these easy devices in your script is the difference between a PASS or a RECOMMEND.

 READ FULL SCRIPT HERE.